Beyond Selfies: How Social Media Can Boost WISP Success

 Social media is a great place to post notices, such as pre-scheduled maintenance or other expected disruptions in broadband service.

 You can also advertise new packages and give subscribers a link to go back to your website and request upgrades.
 It’s important to keep the posts valuable and marketing messages light.
-You’ll lose viewers and fans if you’re too self-promoting.
-You want your ads to be effective, so keep marketing messages to fewer than 15 percent of your posts.
+You’ll lose viewers and fans if you spend too much time promoting your business.
+You want your ads to stand out among the fun and helpful posts, so keep marketing messages to fewer than 15 percent of your posts.

 Promote feel-good stories from subscribers who are active contributors to the community and local, standout businesses.
 Not only do you look like a good guy, you also provide a platform for building a local, online community that collaborates and supports each other.